The First 90 Days: 10 Steps to Help You Ace a New Role

 Watkins says that one can cut the time it takes to reach the break-even point (defined as the point where you have contributed as much value to a company as you have derived from it) by as much as 40 percent if they rigorously apply the principles of his book.

 It’s surprising how many companies are unable to answer basic questions about the number of people who are being hired, getting promoted, moving between units, and making lateral moves.
-Without good data on the frequency of transitions — and, critically, without awareness of when they are occurring — it’s difficult to design acceleration systems.
+Without good jobs data on the frequency of transitions — and, critically, without awareness of when they are occurring — it’s difficult to design acceleration systems.

 Having a great working relationship with your boss is key in helping you make a successful transition.
 You need to have their support for your 90-day plan, so it’s critical to discuss with them key subjects including expectations, objectives, preferred working style, and resources.